Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \subsubsection{On the meaning of local Bohmian operators \textit{A}$_\textit{B}$(\textit{x})}

 It is important to emphasize that the local Bohmian operators $A_B(x)$ are not the eigenvalues of the operator $\hat{A}$.
 In general, the eigenvalues are not position dependent, while $A_B(x)$ are.
 The expression $A_B(x)$ is what is needed to compute the mean values of $\hat{A}$ with \eref{om.Bohm_mean_value}.
 This is its exact meaning.
+We have encapsulated all the effects of the measuring apparatus on the system into $A_B(x)$.
+Somehow, the use of $A_B(x)$ seems to emphasize that we are measuring a pre-existent property of the system, while we have learnt during this section devoted to the measurement that an interaction between system and apparatus during the time taken for doing the measurement (see \fref{conditional wave function-figure1}) is mandatory.

 There is a well-known example, mentioned in the previous \sref{om.measure_moment}, that emphasizes the differences between eigenvalues and local Bohmian operators.
 We consider the particle between two walls, separated by a distance $L$, whose wave function is $\psi(x) = C \; \sin(n\pi x/L)$ within the walls and zero elsewhere.
 Since the wave function is real, we obtain $p = \partial S(x)/\partial x = 0$.
 Thus, the local Bohmian momentum is $p_B(x) = {\partial S(x,t)}/{\partial x} = 0$, and the mean value in \eref{om.momentum_mean_B} is also zero.
 On the contrary, the wave function can be written as: